-We are adjusting our summer reading program this year, opting to give York Catholic students more choice in what they read, hoping that students can find a book that is a true page turner.
-Our goal has always been to keep students reading through the summer months, but getting students to put down the phone and pick up a book is ever more challenging.
-In expanding our recommended list, we hope to ensure that there is something for everyone, and that the summer read is a positive experience and a fun adventure.
+Our summer reading program opts to give students more choice in what they read, hoping that students can find books that are true page turners.
+Our goal has always been to keep students reading through the summer months, but getting students to put down the phone and pick up a book is even more challenging.
+In expanding our recommended list, we hope to ensure there is something for everyone, and that the summer read is a positive experience and a fun adventure.
 Our English Department invested time developing reading lists per grade level, to include a few classics, nonfiction, realistic and historical fiction, science fiction, fantasy, and dystopia.

-Take time with your student(s) to peruse the list, making sure their book choice meets with your parental approval.
+Take time with your student(s) to peruse the list, making sure their book choices meet with your parental approval.
 A synopsis is included with each title to assist with selection.
-We removed the written assignment that has been a part of our summer reading program, and will instead ask students to respond to a written prompt referencing their title once they are back in the classroom in late August.
+The assignment for the honors level non-fiction text is located at the end of this document Teachers will also ask students to respond to a written prompt referencing the title of their fiction text once they are back in the classroom in late August.